 What should I do on the day of my tattoo?

-• Wear clothes that will be both comfortable and practical.
+- Wear clothes that will be both comfortable and practical.
 You know where you are likely to get your tattoo, so make sure you dress so that you can expose this general area while at the same time maintaining your dignity.
-We also have privacy screens should they be required.
+We also have privacy screens if you'd like to use them.

 Do you do fine line / traditional / other tattoos?